-- Description of the Candidates benefit most from observations that are discussed beforehand, directed at questions candidates have about their own practices (and enhanced by questions or concerns you have as well), based in actual data, focused on collaboratively constructed questions and/or concerns about practice, and attentive to professional standards (e.g., the TCA) - Observations that make clear distinctions between what was observed and what those data suggest about areas of strength and weakness provide rich material for conversation.
-When observers record rich data it helps to facilitate the kinds of discussions and collaborations that motivate improvements - We have supplied Classroom Observation Forms near the end of this handbook to facilitate the observational process.
-These forms provide structure to the observation and documentation of what you see and hear.
-They also help separate data (what we observe and describe) from what we think about what we observe (our impressions, recommendations, commendations, etc.) - The 3-column form is useful for recording events, the flow of a lesson, things the teacher and students said and did, teacher-student interactions, questions posed, procedures followed, and social exchanges in real time, noting when things started and ended so that the candidate can see how time is allocated during instruction - The more open formatted observation form (the one without columns) is useful when you want to record teacher movement, distribution of questions and interactions, classroom layout, and any other types of data that are more graphical than narrative - We recommend you make copies of those forms and take them with you when you observe.
-You can decide which one best fits your observation depending on which questions or concerns you and the candidate have about the observation - O Also, it's ideal if you are able to make a copy of your observation notes and give the notes to the candidate and mentor (or scan and send afterwards) so they both have record of what occurred and the recommendations derived from those data.
+- Candidates benefit most from observations that are discussed beforehand, directed at questions candidates have about their own practices (and enhanced by questions or concerns you have as well), based in actual data, focused on collaboratively constructed questions and/or concerns about practice, and attentive to professional standards (e.g., the TCA) - Descriptions that make clear distinctions between what was observed and what those data suggest about areas of strength and weakness provide rich material for conversation.
+When observers record rich data it helps to facilitate the kinds of discussions and collaborations that motivate improvements - We have supplied a Classroom Observation Form at the end of this handbook to facilitate the observational process.
+This form provides structure to the observation and documentation of what you see and hear.
+It also helps separate data (what we observe and describe) from what we think about what we observe (our impressions, recommendations, commendations, etc.) - o We recommend you make copies of this form and take it with you when you observe. - Please be specific regarding recommendations for improvement and reference the relevant TCA elements. - O Also, it's ideal if you are able to make a copy of your observation notes and give the notes to the candidate and mentor (or scan and send afterwards) so they both have record of what occurred and the recommendations derived from those data.
 These records can be very useful during later observations when improvements are noted and/or when lingering problems may require repeated scrutiny - Suggestions for things to record during your observation should be drawn primarily from the TCA and your discussions with the candidate (and possibly discussions with the Content Area Coordinator and Mentor).
-Some examples: - o The teacher candidate's movements during class and which areas of the classroom receive the most and least attention - o Classroom routines that are established and reinforced and their effects on the learning environment and the flow of the lesson - o Language the candidate uses in providing directions and responding to students; - Questions the candidate asks, how sophisticated and distributed they are, and what techniques the candidate uses to solicit engagement and answering (i.e., are the questions broadcasted, targeted, or randomized?) - o Which students appear to get the most attention and which ones may benefit from check-ins
+Some examples: - o The teacher candidate's movements during class and which areas of the classroom receive the most and least attention - Classroom routines that are established and reinforced and their effects on the learning environment and the flow of the lesson - Language the candidate uses in providing directions and responding to students; - Questions the candidate asks, how sophisticated and distributed they are, and what techniques the candidate uses to solicit engagement and answering (i.e., are the questions broadcasted, targeted, or randomized?) - Which students appear to get the most attention and which ones may benefit from check-ins - o "Hot moments" in which interactions with students indicate the presence of resistance or defiance, and how they are handled by the candidate - o How transitions between activities are carried out and how time is used during the period - o How the candidate interacts informally with students at the beginning, during, and after more formal content-driven instruction

-- o "Hot moments" in which interactions with students indicate the presence of resistance or defiance, and how they are handled by the candidate - o How transitions between activities are carried out and how time is used during the period - O How the candidate interacts informally with students at the beginning, during, and after more formal content-driven instruction - Though pacing and the extent to which the teacher candidate implements the lesson plan as designed are important considerations, please note that we support teacher candidates making changes in the plan as they teach it as long as they are able to explain the rationale for those changes.
+Though pacing and the extent to which the teacher candidate implements the lesson plan as designed are important considerations, please note that we support teacher candidates making changes in the plan as they teach it as long as they are able to explain the rationale for those changes.